 - Campus Safety and Security

 Pace University has appointed Tom Murray, executive director of Conference and Event Services, to the role of Coronavirus Testing Manager.
-He is responsible for managing our testing, tracing, and response efforts across all three campuses.
-To contact the Coronavirus Coordination Support Team, please email email@example.com.
+He is responsible for managing our testing efforts across all three campuses.
+Kim Cotignola, RN, is coordinating tracing and response efforts for the University.
+To contact the Coronavirus Coordination Support Team, please email firstname.lastname@example.org.

 Questions regarding Pace’s Community-Testing Program may be sent to the COVID Coordination Officer, however private health information and lab results should only be shared with University Health Care (UHC) and must never be sent through email.
 Please upload any private health information to UHC’s confidential patient portal.

-To ensure that we’ll be able to reopen our campuses as planned, we will require all students coming to campus to be vaccinated against COVID-19 beginning with the Fall 2021 semester.
-This includes both residential and commuter students who come to campus, except for those who are unable to be vaccinated for medical or religious reasons.
+To ensure that we’ll be able to reopen our campuses as planned, we will require all faculty, staff, and students coming to campus to be vaccinated against COVID-19 for the Fall 2021 semester, except for those who are unable to be vaccinated for medical or religious reasons.
+This includes both residential and commuter students who come to campus.
 Fully online students will not be subject to this requirement.
-We also strongly urge all faculty and staff to be vaccinated against COVID-19 before the start of the Fall 2021 semester.
-We expect that all Pace employees will choose to get vaccinated, and we are investigating the possibility of making this a requirement at a later date.

-- All students (both residential and commuter), staff, and faculty will be required to complete a daily screening questionnaire related to symptoms, travel and exposures in the past 14 days.
+- All students (both residential and commuter), staff, and faculty will be required to complete a daily screening questionnaire related to symptoms and exposures in the past 14 days, even if you are vaccinated.
 The screening questionnaire is available to everyone in the Pace Community via the PaceSafe mobile app.
 If you do not have a smartphone and are unable to use the PaceSafe app, please access our web-based daily health questionnaire.

 - In the screening questionnaire, you can expect to answer several questions daily, including: